mindginative/mindginative.github.io/content/post/12-hours-hackathon-with-react.md

 ## Conclusion

-I think I managed to get up and running on the web app from nothing to a working version within 12 hours, including sleeping and writing this blog.
+I think I managed to get up and running the web app from nothing to a working version within 12 hours.

 My take on React? onboarding is damn easy